 Herbalist Juliet Blankespoor of the Chestnut School of Herbal Medicine has her own threatened miscarriage prevention blend.
 She uses equal parts of Partridgeberry, Black Haw and Wild Yam: 20mL, 3-6 times a day.

-For threatened miscarriage or pre-term labor after the first trimester, Juliet has found that for women with irritable uterus, worry about miscarriage with too frequent braxton-hicks contractions, equal parts of Raspberry leaf and Partridgeberry tincture, at 2-3 dropperfuls a day may be helpful.
+For threatened miscarriage or pre-term labor after the first trimester, Juliet has found that for women with irritable uteruses, worry about miscarriage with too frequent Braxton-hicks contractions, equal parts of Raspberry leaf and Partridgeberry tincture at 2-3 dropperfuls a day may be helpful.
 This would only be taken until the contractions subside.

 Our founder here at Natural-Fertility-Info.com, herbalist Hethir Rodriguez, has her own herbal formula that she created to support implantation and early pregnancy.
 It too contains Partridgeberry, along with Crampbark, Black Haw and Oat Flowers (Milky Oats).